ItsRanveer-zz/flask-mongo-elastic-REST/README.md

 From here you can use different buttons to do CRUD.
 You can also login as admin using [http://localhost:5000/login/](http://localhost:5000/login/) (Username = admin, Password = admin) to see the Mongo query shell.
 You can also perform search using Search button.

-The Live version of this project is at [http://test.itsranveer.ninja/](http://test.itsranveer.ninja/)